 - Super Friends 1973/74 episode "The Shamon U".
 Near the end, Superman picks up a full-size sperm whale from a city street and carries it back to the ocean.
 There's no way the whale could survive that much force being applied to such a small point on its body.
 It would have been ripped apart.

 Film - Live-Action

-Women Of The Prehistoric Planet, more well-known since being featured on Mystery Science Theatre 3000, has a scene in which an alien spacefarer foots his mouth badly while trying to explain Relativity.
+- Women of the Prehistoric Planet, more well-known since being featured on Mystery Science Theater 3000, has a scene in which an alien spacefarer foots his mouth badly while trying to explain Relativity.
 He proclaims, "It's due to a warp in the time paradox."
 Nobody has to be a theoretical physicist to know that "time paradox" should have been "space-time continuum."
 Paradoxes have nothing to do with how fast time passes on an object traveling through space.

 If it Burns Up in the Atmosphere, You're Fine

 - In Deep Impact, blowing up the second piece of the comet would not only not help, it would arguably make things much worse.
 If every piece still impacts the Earth (as in actually is stopped by the Earth or its atmosphere), you are still dumping all the kinetic energy of the comet chunk into the Earth's atmosphere!
 That's a huge amount of energy, dumped in practically all at once.
 It would still create a massive explosion, dwarfing all of our nuclear bombs combined.
 About equal to 10,000 times the global nuclear arsenal.